 Administrators determine if a provider will be the primary provider or a part of a provider group for a visit type.
-Then, if a patient’s wait time exceeds the max defined wait time in the original provider’s waiting room, alerts go to the selected provider or provider groups.
+Then, if a patient’s wait time exceeds the maximum defined wait time in the original provider’s waiting room, alerts go to the selected provider or provider groups.

-- When the patient’s wait-time exceeds the default max response time, the system alerts the provider group identified in the first visit escalation level
+- When the patient’s wait time exceeds the default max response time, the system alerts the provider group identified in the first visit escalation level.

 How are providers notified?

-If a provider is a member of a provider group associated with a visit escalation level, they will receive one or more the following four alerts depending upon how their account is configured:
+If a provider is a member of a provider group associated with a visit escalation level, they will receive one or more of the following four alerts depending upon how their account is configured:

 - Audio alert if the provider is in the same practice’s waiting room where the patient has reached max response time

-- In-app banner alert display no matter which practice provider is in currently
+- In-app banner alert display no matter which practice provider is currently in

 NOTE: A provider can ignore the in-app banner or switch practices to pick up the visit with the patient.